BXING2/computer-vision/classification/README.md

 ## General
-This example mainly demonstrates the process of funetuning ViT model for classification tasks.
+This example mainly demonstrates the process of funetuning vision transformer model for classification tasks.

 ## Dataset
 The dataset is from Torchvison (https://pytorch.org/vision/main/generated/torchvision.datasets.EuroSAT.html) which consists of satellite land images with ten classes.